dora-lee/seneca-prg550-2022-spring/lectures/lecture06.md

 In Python, the module `re` provides full support for Perl-like regular expressions.
 The `re` module raises the exception `re.error` if an error occurs while compiling or using a regular expression.

-## Why Regular Expressions?

-Regular expressions are a way programmatically describe the `string-pattern` you want to look for in a body of `text`.
-For example:

-- What if you want to search for a IP addresses having a specific subnet?
-- What if you have a list of 1000 emails and you only want to find users who signed up with `yahoo` in North America  (ie keep `yahoo.ca` and `yahoo.com` but exclude `yahoo.co.uk`)?

 ## Regular Expression Patterns
 Except for these meta characters: `+ ? . * ^ $ ( ) [ ] { } | \`